-At the beginning of last week, I found myself with half of a delicious cantaloupe.1 Now, that may not seem like much of a problem to you.
+At the beginning of last week, I found myself with half of a delicious cantaloupe. ((Obtained at the local farmer’s market in Adams Morgan, my new Saturday morning ritual.
+Also the source of the tomatoes and basil on this pizza.))
+Now, that may not seem like much of a problem to you.
 Eating cantaloupe is a pretty enjoyable activity, after all.
 But it just so happens that there’s one thing even better than than fresh cantaloupe on a sweltering summer day: icy cantaloupe sorbet!

 When I scoured the internet for recipes, my limitations became immediately apparent.
 No ice cream maker, no corn syrup, not even an electric OR hand mixer.
 I mixed and matched, mostly following this recipe.
 So here it is,

 Nearly-Unaided-by-Newfangled-Machinery Farmer’s Market Cantaloupe Sorbet ((More photos on Flickr.))

 - 1/4 cup water

 - 1/4 cup sugar

 - 1/2 cantaloupe, in 1-1.5 inch pieces (watermelon or honeydew can be easily substituted)